bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

 Preparation
 -----------

-Ensure you have everything listed in the "Prerequisites" section.
+Ensure you have everything listed in the "You will need" sub-section.

 Each Test Case will focus on a single feature under tests.
 Make sure to read the "Test Cases" opening paragraphs carefully.